 - 1 cup vegetable or chicken broth

-- 1 Tbsp chopped fresh cilantro plus extra for sprinkling on tacos
+- 1 Tablespoon minced fresh cilantro (plus extra for sprinkling on tacos)

-- 2 oz Cotija cheese or queso fresco optional
+- 2 ounces Cotija cheese or queso fresco (optional)

 Heat oil in a 12" skillet over medium heat.
 Add onion and jalapeno and cook until softened and lightly browned.
 Add tomato paste, garlic and oregano and cook about 1 minute until fragrant.
 Stir in broth, salt and pepper.
 Simmer until slightly thickened, about 5 minutes.